 Eternal rest grant to Gerard, O Lord;

-light perpetual shine upon him.
+and let light perpetual shine upon him.

 May his soul, and the souls